-Cancer of ovaries affects female reproductive organs that are responsible for producing such hormones as estrogen and progesterone.
-It is also known as the female`s reproductive system cancer.
-Ovarian cancer is more common for women aged 60-70 years.
-80% of ovarian cancer happens after the menopause.
-In many cases the pathology manifests itself only as a cyst that grows slowly and after a lasting period of time transforms into a malignant tumor.
+A diagnosis of ovarian cancer is not an invitation to give up on life.
+This type of cancer can be treated, and in this article we will present the best treatment options that are available in modern medicine.
+The first thing you need to know about ovarian cancer is that it affects the female reproductive organs, which are responsible for producing such hormones as estrogen and progesterone.
+Ovarian cancer is more common in women aged 60-70 years.
+80% of cases happen after the menopause.
+In many cases, pathology1 manifests itself only as a cyst that grows slowly, and gradually transforms into a malignant tumor.

-If the cancer has been found in the beginning stage of development, the survival rate for women is very impressive - up to 94% of cases.
-The second stage has 50% and 70% of the surviving patients and the third stage has the indicators of 35%.
-Naturally, the sooner the pathology is diagnosed, the better is the prognosis if the longer tun.
+If the cancer has been found in the beginning stages of its development, the survival rate in women is very impressive - up to 94%.
+Second stage ovarian cancer has a survival rate of between 50 to 70% and third stage has indicators of 35%.
+Naturally, the sooner disease is diagnosed, the better the prognosis is in the long run.

-Ovarian cancer symptoms in the early stages are practically absent.
-Not before the tumor becomes mig, does the patient feel some discomfort.
+Ovarian cancer symptoms in early stages are practically absent.
+It is only when the tumor has become quite large that the patient begins to feel discomfort.

-When the female`s reproductive system cancer has metastasized, the patient may experience bone pain, and headaches.
-Other ovarian cancer signs are diarrhea and the strange feeling of foreign body in the abdomen.
-This feeling may enhanced after going to the toilet and after meals.
+When cancer has metastasized, patients may experience bone pain and headaches.
+Other ovarian cancer signs are diarrhea and the strange feeling of a foreign body in the abdomen.
+This feeling may worsen after going to the toilet.

 check_circle Booking Health Service is free of charge for you.

 Send your request for the required treatment program

 for your personal health issue.